sumup-oss/circuit-ui/MIGRATION.md

 ### Form component consistency

-In v6, form components follow a more consistent and accessible pattern:
+In v6, form components follow a more consistent and accessible pattern.

-- form components are now all wrapped in a `div` that receives any styles passed through the `style` or `className` attributes, including via the Emotion.js `css` prop
+#### Markup changes

-- an empty [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) is rendered below form components.
-If a `validationHint` is passed along with either the `invalid`, `hasWarning` or `showValid` props (indicating status messages), the message will be rendered inside the live region to be announced by screen readers
+Markup was adapted to improve consistency and accessibility across form components.

-- a provided `validationHint` is now programmatically associated to a form control via `aria-describedby`, and consistently rendered below the control
+- Form components are now all wrapped in a `div` that receives any styles passed through the `style` or `className` attributes, including via the Emotion.js `css` prop.
+This might break custom styles.
-- the `label` prop now only accepts a `string` in all form components.
-The label constitutes the input's [accessible name](https://www.tpgi.com/what-is-an-accessible-name/) and shouldn't contain any structure or functionality
+- Form `<label>`s don't wrap inputs anymore.
+This might break styles previously passed to `labelStyles` (see also [The `labelStyles` prop was removed](#the-labelstyles-prop-was-removed)).
-- all form components now accept an `optionalLabel` prop.
-When provided, its value will be rendered in parentheses and subtle text next to the `label`
+- An empty [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) is now rendered below form components.
+If a `validationHint` is passed along with either the `invalid`, `hasWarning` or `showValid` props (indicating status messages), the message will be rendered inside the live region to be announced by screen readers.
-- all form components now accept a `disabled` prop.
-The prop disables a component visually and programmatically
+- The `validationHint` is now programmatically associated to a form control via `aria-describedby`.
+A unique `id` for it is generated internally.
+If a custom `id` is passed to a component with `aria-describedby`, the descriptions will be combined.

-Here's the full list of breaking changes, along with migration recommendations:
+Verify your forms visually.
+Look out for form components with custom styles and adapt them as needed.

 #### The `Label` component was removed